quintel/documentation/general/co2_biomass.md

 ![](../images/20160819-ipcc-risk-climate-change.png)

 <p>
-The relationship between risks from climate change, temperature change, cumulative carbon dioxide (CO2) emissions and changes in annual greenhouse gas (GHG) emissions by 2050. [(IPCC, 2014)](#references).
+The relationship between risks from climate change, temperature change, cumulative carbon dioxide (CO2) emissions and changes in annual greenhouse gas (GHG) emissions by 2050. (<a href="#ref">IPCC, 2014</a>)

 ### Carbon debt
 Carbon debt is created when biomass is used for energy production.
 In short, CO<sub>2</sub> is emitted instantaneously whilst the regrowth of biomass takes time.
 Furthermore direct emission levels of biomass are sometimes higher than the emissions of fossil fuels.
-Diminishing carbon stock by land-use change can also contribute to carbon debt. (based on: [PBL/Alterra, 2013](#references))
+Diminishing carbon stock by land-use change can also contribute to carbon debt. (based on: <a href="#ref">PBL/Alterra, 2013</a>)

 ### Land-use change
 Changes of land-use can either be direct or indirect.
 An example of direct land-use Change (LUC) is the cutting down of a forest to grow biomass on the created farmland.
 When, for example, farmland for food is converted into farmland for biomass and the food production is moved to forest-converted farmland there is Indirect Land-Use Change.
-(Based on: [EC, 2010](#references)).
+(Based on: <a href="#ref">EC, 2010</a>).
 The United Nations Framework Convention on Climate Change (UNFCCC) refers to LUC and ILUC as "land-use, land-use change and forestry" (LULUCF).

 Types of biomass
 ----------------